Topkapi Palace

 The Imperial Heart of Ottoman Istanbul

-What is special about the Topkapi Palace?
-Well, the Topkapi Palace in Istanbul served as the primary residence and administrative center of the Ottoman sultans for nearly 400 years.
-Topkapi Palace overlooks the Bosphorus, Golden Horn, and Sea of Marmara and remains one of Turkey's most visited historical sites.
-The palace complex reflects the empire's administrative structure, court traditions, and daily life.
+The Topkapi Palace served as the primary residence and administrative center of the Ottoman sultans for nearly 400 years.
+It overlooks the Bosphorus, Golden Horn, and Sea of Marmara.

 For detailed information about points of interest, activities and events related to Istanbul in Turkey, visit: